Terminated Imports & Exports

 - A screenshot of the error, including the URL in your browser.

-That will put them in a much better position to give you those entries.
+This will put them in a much better position to give you those entries.

-My host just pointed me to my error log file, can't I just send that file to you?
+My host just pointed me to my error log file.
+Can't I just send that file to you?

 No. Just sending us the entire error log file isn't useful, as there's no way to tell which log entries are relevant to the error you encountered.